Austenland (film)

-Austenland is a 2013 romantic comedy film directed by Jerusha Hess.
+Austenland is a 2013 romantic comedy film directed by Jerusha Hess, based on the novel by Shannon Hale.
 It stars Keri Russell as a single thirty-something obsessed with Jane Austen's 1813 novel Pride and Prejudice, who travels to a British resort called Austenland, in which the Austen era is recreated.
 JJ Feild, Jane Seymour, Bret McKenzie, and Jennifer Coolidge co-star.

 Plot

 Jane Hayes, an American woman obsessed with Jane Austen – especially Colin Firth's portrayal of Mr. Darcy in the 1995 BBC adaptation of Pride and Prejudice – spends her entire savings on a trip to a Jane Austen-themed resort in England.
 At "Austenland", guests receive pseudonyms and period costumes, living as ladies of the Regency era.
 The highlight of the resort is guaranteed romance with the male actors, though no touching is allowed.

 While Jane can only afford the cheapest "copper" package, the other guests have purchased the most expensive "platinum" option.
 Although she befriends fellow guest Ms. “Elizabeth Charming”, Jane is treated with disdain by the manager, Mrs. Wattlesbrook, who prefers the wealthier guests.

 Jane and Elizabeth meet their actor-companions – the obsequious Colonel Andrews and the unenthusiastic Mr. Henry Nobley, Mrs. Wattlesbrook's nephew – and "Lady Amelia Heartwright", another guest.
 Amelia and Elizabeth flirt openly with Nobley, who is reserved and Jane finds disagreeable.
 (Their argument mirrors the first meeting of Elizabeth Bennet and Mr. Darcy in Pride and Prejudice).

 Martin, the resort's chauffeur/stablehand, flirts with Jane.
 Jealous, Nobley rescues her from walking in the rain.
 She visits Martin at his quarters; after more flirting and witnessing the birth of a foal, they kiss, and spend the following afternoon together.
 When another actor, the muscular Captain George East, arrives and flirts with Jane, Martin rebuffs her for "parading around" with the actors.
 She asks if he is breaking up with her, and he replies that they were never "going steady".

 Forced to play piano for the group, Jane performs the only song she knows, "Hot in Herre", shocking Mrs. Wattlesbrook.
 On her way to find Martin, Jane is stopped by Nobley, who warns against "cavorting with the servants".
 Returning to the house, Jane fights off a drunken Mr. Wattlesbrook.

 Determined to find love by the end of her stay, Jane takes charge of her "story".
 Elizabeth helps her steal some of Amelia's costumes, and Jane charms the group with her new-found confidence.
 Mrs. Wattlesbrook discovers Jane's contraband cell phone and prepares to evict her, but Amelia lies to save her.
 In exchange, Amelia blackmails Jane into helping her and East be alone together.